-In the glasses shop
+In the glasses store

 In order to portray the 30-year-old group manager Marc Fielmann, editor Marc Widmann met him five times: in April on a two-day trip to Italy and at the annual press conference in Hamburg.
 In July, during his weekly digitalisation tour of the headquarters and at the annual general meeting in a Hamburg sports hall.
 And in September for a long interview.
 To this end, Widmann spoke with competitors, trade union representatives, association representatives, a works council, a supervisory board member and a colleague on the board of Fielmann.
 What impressed the editor: Marc Fielmann was sent his verbatim quotes for authorisation, but changed virtually nothing.
 And at a branch opening in Reggio Emilia, he advised Widmann for an hour on how to buy glasses.
 Fielmann’s most important question: “How do you want to present yourself?”

 He arrives quite late at the gate at Hamburg airport; by the time the other passengers have lined up, Marc Fielmann has also appeared.
 More elegantly dressed than most, yet no one turns to look at him, perhaps he just looks too young to stand out as a well-known person, the son of one of the most famous business families in the republic.
 His greeting is extremely friendly, which in itself is a surprise as many people have a different image of what a billionaire’s son would be like, somehow more reserved.
 Marc Fielmann, however, pulls a small metal plate out of his pocket with his name on it right there in the queue.
 He always has it with him and puts it on when he comes into a branch and advises customers on buying glasses, he says.
 Many take a while before they notice it, and then cautiously ask: Are you really that Fielmann?
-Two metres along in the queue, he is already at a bigger question: Why do Italians, unlike Germans, almost never buy glasses with metal frames?
+Two meters along in the queue, he is already at a bigger question: Why do Italians, unlike Germans, almost never buy glasses with metal frames?
 Presumably because they attach more importance to design and plastic glasses are more exciting to design.
 “We did market research”, says Marc Fielmann, “which revealed that in no other European country are people as uninterested in fashion as in Germany.”

 Over the next few days, he will only take off his tie in the evenings.